JBStepan/JB-Bot-Old/TOS.md

-## Terms
-This page covers the Terms of Service and the Prvicy Policy of any Discord Bot made by JB Stepan

 ## Terms of Service
 By inviting the bot to your server and useing it features you are agreeing to the Terms of Service and Privicy Policy(Terms).